nicoespeon/understandlegacycode.com/content/blog/legacy-of-socrates-5th-edition/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UJEABZKII_w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ☝ Oh, by the way!
-If you're doing JavaScript/TypeScript and you use VS Code, I'm building an extension to help you do that.
-Check it out: [Abracadabra, refactor this!](https://marketplace.visualstudio.com/items?itemName=nicoespeon.abracadabra)
+If you're doing JS/TS and you use VS Code, I'm building an extension to help you do that.
+Check it out: [Abracadabra](https://marketplace.visualstudio.com/items?itemName=nicoespeon.abracadabra).

 ## "These talks are really great!
 Can I have more?"